oVirt/ovirt-site/source/feature/detailed-host-network-qos.html.md

 The proposed engine-vdsm api is a very fine grained API that allows for more shaping options than will originally be provided.
 There are three service curves with three components each:

 *   Link share: Establishes a proportion between networks.
-If the sum of the network link share allocation matched the outbound capabilities, we'd see that the real traffic approximately matches what is set as link share.
+E.g., if the sum of the network link share allocation matched the outbound capabilities, we'd see that the real traffic approximately matches what is set as link share.
 *   Upper limit: SInce link share allows the networks to take more traffic if more capacity is available, this curve serves to put an absolute cap to what a network can take.
 *   Real time: Allows a network to steal the share of other networks in order to "guarantee" some amount of traffic for itself.